noveoko/soaifaq/README.md

-School of AI: Community F.A.Q.
+# School of AI: Community F.A.Q.

-# How Questions

 ## How do I create a database?